I’m a parent

 Has the child become pregnant or contracted a sexually transmitted infection?

-Talking with your child: Listen and don't judge
+Talking with a child: Listen and don't judge

 It is very difficult for children who have been sexually abused to put into words what has happened.
 They might feel scared, they might feel ashamed, or it is possible they might not recognise that what has happened to them is abuse.